bradbernard/ZeroBalance/README.md

 ## ZeroBalance
-iOS application to balance payments between friends who share payments.
+iOS application to track, record, and balance payments between friends who split payments on a single invoice.

 ## About
 Built in Objective-C with CoreData to store transactions and payments between persons.
 Each transaction shows amounts owed to each person, average payment for a transaction, and a chart to display who paid what.